CALL NOW

 Like with all types of accidents, sometimes a collision is unavoidable.
 A passenger vehicle getting hit from behind or sideswiped by another vehicle, or a driver being forced to react to something on the road, can lead to an underride accident.

-Types Of Underride Truck Accidents
+Types of Underride Truck Accidents

 Not all underride accidents are the same.
 There are several ways this scenario can play out.